The Alliance cities jointly focus on key transition challenges.

-Sharing ideas and experiences, knowledge gaps are filled to co-create solutions on unsolved challenges.
+Sharing ideas and experiences, knowledge gaps are filled to co-create solutions

 Industrial legacy cities are re-designing and adapting their infrastructure systems to meet current needs and challenges.
 In order to re-vitalize legacy neighborhoods, they re-purpose or replace disused factories and derelict railway tracks.
 In addition, their infrastructure systems need to be future-proofed in light of a changing climate.
 Alliance cities work together to identify good practice examples of urban regeneration and climate change adaptation.

-Deindustrialization has resulted in substantial job losses in legacy sectors such as mining and manufacturing, leaving industrial legacy cities and their communities with a need to rebuild their economies and redefine their identities – while ensuring that no social group is left behind in the transition.
+Deindustrialization has resulted in substantial job losses in legacy sectors such as mining and manufacturing, leaving industrial legacy cities and their communities with a need to rebuild their economies and redefine their identities – while ensuring that no one is left behind in the transition.
 Alliance cities explore shared pathways to strengthen their communities and create equal opportunities, e.g. through innovative citizen engagement and career education initiatives.

 Historically, industrial legacy cities have spurred the extraction of fossil fuels either as important mining sites or sites of heavy industry.
 However, the transition from an economy based on fossil fuels to a renewable energy system is crucial to achieve ambitious climate goals and provide new economic opportunities.
 The Urban Transitions Alliance cities are jointly exploring challenges and opportunities associated with decarbonizing their energy systems.